sporto/elm-tutorial/effects/tasks.md

 runTask : Task.Task Http.Error ()
 runTask =
   httpTask
-    |> (flip Task.andThen) (Signal.send mb.address)
+    |> (flip Task.andThen) sendToMb
 ```

 This function creates a chain between `httpTask` and our __mailbox__.

-It is saying: "When this task is done send the results to mb.address".
+It is saying: "When this task is done send the results to sendToMb".
 This function doesn't do anything by itself either, it just wires things up and returns a new task.

-There is a lot happening in this line:
+There quite a bit happening in these lines:

 - `Task.andThen` takes an __input task__ and a __callback__.
 When the input task is done it calls the callback with the success result of the input task.
 - `andThen` first argument is the task, but as we are using the pipe operator we want the first argument to be the callback.
 We need to use `flip` for flipping the order of the first two arguments of `andThen`.